prashantp26/dnet/README.md

 > As a project, it is essentially the foundations for a homebrew ORM - a simple learning WIP tool.
 > Bullet items with ~~strikethrough~~ represent unfinished tasks.

-This repo attempts to demonstrate use of following C#/.Net, and to some extent, some relevant CS concepts through a Blazor webapp project in .Net 8:

 ```mermaid
 ---
 title: Data mapper